 - Suitable for wall or post mounting

-Please note: Base Station units are not required for interconnection of other units, they provide additional benefits for system maintenance and testing.
-See the Interconnection tab for further details on system composition and setup.
+Please note: Base Station units are not required for interlinking of other units, they provide additional benefits for system maintenance and testing.
+See the Interlink tab for further details on system composition and setup.

 Dial 1 in the image above is not normally used for addressing devices as it represents the channel, or "zone," that the devices are in.
 This is mainly used when multiple contractors are working on the same site and all have their own Synergy RF systems, or when working on a particularly large site where the fire alarm system benefits from being split into independent zones.
 All devices in a system must be set to the same zone or they will not be able to communicate with each other, potentially leading to site occupants not being alerted to a fire.